List of The Jetsons characters: Judy Jetson

-Judy Jetson (voiced by Janet Waldo in the TV series, Rose Mary Jun in The Jetsons: New Songs of the TV Family of the Future, B.J.
-Ward in Rockin' with Judy Jetson (singing voice), Tiffany Darwish in the film,Eder, Bruce "Janet Waldo" (Allmovie biography) Danica McKellar in The Jetsons & WWE: Robo-WrestleMania!, 2017–present) is the daughter of George and Jane Jetson who acts just like a typical teenage girl only with more futuristic tastes.
-In Season 1 Episode 1 of the original series, it is revealed that Judy is 15 years old, by her mother Jane Jetson.
+Judy Jetson (voiced by Janet Waldo in the TV series, The Jetsons Meet the Flintstones, Rockin' with Judy Jetson and various other media, Rose Mary Jun in The Jetsons: New Songs of the TV Family of the Future, B.J.
+Ward in Rockin' with Judy Jetson (singing voice), Tiffany Darwish in the film, Danica McKellar in The Jetsons & WWE: Robo-WrestleMania!) is the daughter of George and Jane Jetson who acts just like a typical teenage girl only with more futuristic tastes.
+In the first episode of the original series, it is revealed that Judy is 16 years old, by her mother Jane Jetson.

 Despite Judy still keeping modern-day "teenage girl" likes and dislikes, such as seemingly never-ending conversations on the telephone and shopping for futuristic outfits, she does not live exactly like a modern teenager.
 For example, she enjoys taking advantage of the many technology gadgets at her grasp such as controllable zero-gravity switches (made for accomplishing popular dance moves of the show's time or for other uses).
-She also gives a summary of how her day went including her problems to a floating robotic diary, appropriately named, "DiDi" (voiced by Selma Diamond later by Brenda Vaccaro).
+She also gives a summary of how her day went and the problems which she faced to a floating robotic diary, appropriately named, "DiDi" (voiced by Selma Diamond later by Brenda Vaccaro).

 Judy is also very fond of a rock singer named Jet Screamer, whom George despises at first until Judy wins a date with him as the grand prize in a songwriting contest.
-George had secretly switched Judy's song with her younger brother Elroy's secret code, hoping to sabotage her entry, but she won nonetheless.
+George had secretly switched Judy's song with her younger brother Elroy's secret code, hoping to sabotage her entry, but she won, nonetheless.
 When George accompanies Judy on the date in an attempt to call it off, he instead winds up playing drums during a live performance of the song and soon develops a liking for Jet and his music.

 Judy is depicted wearing a deep pinkish-purple, futuristic slight crop top outfit and, like a few other Hanna-Barbera cartoon characters (such as Bamm-Bamm Rubble from The Flintstones and some background characters in various cartoons) has white hair that is colored to resemble platinum blonde or bleached blonde hair, which she wears in a ponytail on top of her head.
 She attends Orbit High School, which her father had also attended.

 Judy went unvoiced in her appearance in Harvey Birdman, Attorney at Law, due to the fact a voice actress could not be secured for her (Waldo by this point was in her 80s and retired from voice acting).

+Judy Jetson appears in the Jellystone! season 3 episode "Meet the Jetsons".